 '''

 a + blog(n) < c + dn for most a, b, c, d that

 would appear in actual

 programs.

 '''

-Next week
+Next time

-- the formal notation Big-O notation for characterizing running time in terms of inputs. - Details of several sorting algorithms - selection sort, insertion sort, merge sort, quicksort
+- More on the formal notation Big-O notation for characterizing running time in terms of inputs. - Details of several sorting algorithms - selection sort, insertion sort, merge sort, quicksort